tgfrerer/island/README.md

 ## Building an Island project

-🚨 If you freshly cloned the island repository, remember to update submodules before proceeding.🚨
+🚨 If you freshly cloned the Island repository, remember to update submodules before proceeding.🚨

     git submodule init
     git submodule update --depth=1

-Then move to the directory of the island project which you want to compile
+Then move to the directory of the Island project which you want to
+compile:

     cd apps/examples/hello_triangle/